kuzzleio/documentation-old/src/sdk-reference/essentials/notifications.md

 With Kuzzle, you don't exactly [subscribe]({{ site_base_path }}sdk-reference/collection/subscribe) to a room or a topic but, instead, you subscribe to documents.
 What it means is that, to subscribe, you provide to Kuzzle a set of matching filters, using Kuzzle's [real-time DSL]({{ site_base_path }}kuzzle-dsl).
 Every time something matches your filters, Kuzzle will send a push notification about it.

-You may also provide an empty set of filters, which will tell Kuzzle that you want to listen to any change occuring on a data collection, emulating the behavior of a traditional topic.
+You may also provide an empty set of filters, which will tell Kuzzle that you want to listen to any change occurring on a data collection, emulating the behavior of a traditional topic.

 To subscribe, you must provide a callback that will be called each time a new notification is received.